-For decades, the City has required powers of attorney to be delivered to the City at the time that permission to physically connect to the System has been granted.
+delivered to the City has required powers of attorney to be delivered to the City at the time that permission to physically connect to the System has been granted.
 At times, this has occurred when the Plant Investment Fee has been paid and a planning clearance issued.
 Where the only approval is a building permit, this method has an inherent weakness: because the annexation process requires significant lead time and procedural steps, development can occur faster than annexations can be completed.
 Thus, a developer can obtain permission to install infrastructure for subdivisions/developments without City inspection and without City specifications being met.
-Additionally, because at times in the past some county adopted standards have been waived, the City finds that it must, to protect its taxpayers from bearing the burden of upgrading deficient infrastructure upon annexation, implement a supplementary method of obtaining control over the infrastructure which is installed.
+Additionally, because at times in the past some county adopted standards have been waived, the City finds that it must, to protect its taxpayers from bearing the burden of upgrading deficient infrastructure upon annexation, exercise to a fuller extent the powers and authority available to it and implement a supplementary method of obtaining control over the infrastructure which is installed.

 A second inherent weakness in the method used in the past is that the discretionary planning and land use decisions are made by entities other than the City for lands which the City annexes shortly thereafter.
 The City finds that its citizens are best served, and the public welfare is best served, if the land use review process occurs under the City's jurisdiction.
-Earlier acquisition of powers of attorney facilitates that important public policy decision.
+Earlier acquisition of powers of attorney facilitates that important public holicy decision.